w3bFinger/tetris-pygame/README.md

 # tetris-pygame
-A tetris game made using python
+A tetris game made using python.
 This is just for training myself using python and git/github.
 I just follow tutorials and try